Dauphin County Bridge No. 27

-Dauphin County Bridge No. 27, also known as Seaman Bridge, is a historic iron truss bridge spanning Mahantango Creek at Mifflin Township, Dauphin County, Pennsylvania and Lower Mahanoy Township, Northumberland County, Pennsylvania.
+Dauphin County Bridge No. 27, also known as Seaman Bridge, is a historic iron truss bridge spanning Mahantango Creek at Mifflin Township, Dauphin County, Pennsylvania and Lower Mahanoy Township, Northumberland County, Pennsylvania, United States.
 It has a single span, 162.5 ft.
-The bridge was constructed in 1896, by the Chambersburg Bridge Company, Chambersburg, Pennsylvania.
+The bridge was constructed in 1896, by the Chambersburg Bridge Company of Chambersburg, Pennsylvania.
 The bridge was closed to vehicular traffic in 1978.
 After petitions from local residents, it was reopened, but closed again to vehicular traffic in 1983 and to pedestrian traffic in 1992 due to deterioration.

 It was added to the National Register of Historic Places in 1993.